ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.1 Data Objects/3.2.1.3 GL Reference Data/HOME.md

 <!--BREAK-->
 ### Data Object: GlAccountingPeriod

-Represents an accounting period in the GL module of Oracle Financials.
+Represents an accounting period in Oracle Financials.
 Used for validation of submitted journal entry data.

 #### Access Controls